writepython/slate/source/index.html.md

 Welcome to the Appraisal.AI API.
 You can use our API to retreive housing valuations.

 We have provided examples using Python and CURL.
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can switch the programming language of the examples using the tabs.
+These tabs are in the navigation menu on the mobile version of the API docs.

 # Authentication